Our process in six easy-to-follow stages

 Now that our Yard Building Consent is approved, we can begin construction.

-Your second payment, being 17%, is due upon completion of the floor structure.
+Your third payment, being 10%, is due upon completion of the floor structure.

 We will have milestone days where we will invite you to the yard to see the progress of your new home.

 Once construction is complete, your next payment of 30%, is due.

 DELIVERING YOUR NEW HOME